jharwell/libra/docs/src/reference/testing.rst

 LIBRA automatically discovers, registers, and runs tests when :cmake:variable:`LIBRA_TESTS` is enabled.
 This page covers what LIBRA supports and how discovery is configured.
-For CTest usage, filtering, and debugging, see :ref:`concepts/testing`.
+For building, running, filtering, and debugging tests, see :ref:`cookbook/testing`.
+For the mental model behind the test workflow, see :ref:`concepts/testing`.

 Supported test types
 ====================